minio/docs/source/operations/install-deploy-manage/decommission-server-pool.rst

    :depth: 1

-Starting with :minio-release:`RELEASE.2022-01-25T19-56-04Z`, MinIO supports decommissioning and removing a :ref:`server pools <minio-intro-server-pool>` from a deployment.
+Starting with :minio-release:`RELEASE.2022-01-25T19-56-04Z`, MinIO supports decommissioning and removing a :ref:`server pool <minio-intro-server-pool>` from a deployment.
 Decommissioning is designed for removing an older server pool whose hardware is no longer sufficient or performant compared to the pools in the deployment.
 MinIO automatically migrates data from the decommissioned pool